Fonta22/SSID_IP/README.md

 [SSID_IP.ps1](https://github.com/Fonta22/SSID_IP/blob/main/SSID_IP.ps1) PowerShell Script.

-This script extracts the **SSID profiles** saved in the target machine, in **XML** files, and compresses them into a **Zip** file.

-After, using PowerShell commands and making a Web Request, gets the private and public IP address and the Host Name of the machine.
+This script exports the **SSID profiles** saved in the target machine, in **XML** files.
+Using PowerShell commands and making a Web Request, gets the private and public IP address and the Host Name of the machine.
 This data gets stored in a CSV file.

+After, compresses all the files into a **Zip** file.

 ```
 📂SSID_Profiles.zip
 ┣ 📜Wi-Fi-WIFI_1.xml
 ┣ 📜Wi-Fi-WIFI_2.xml
-┗ 📜Wi-Fi-WIFI_3.xml
+┣ 📜Wi-Fi-WIFI_3.xml
-📜IP_Addresses.csv
+┗ 📜IP_Addresses.csv
 ```

 ### CSV Example